conan-io/docs/devtools/running_packages.rst

 Using the `deploy` generator
 ----------------------

-With the help of the :ref:`deploy generator <deploy_generator>`, it's possible to have all dependencies of the application to be copied into a single place for the later repackaging into the desired distribution format.
+The :ref:`deploy generator <deploy_generator>` is used to have all the dependencies of an application copied into a single place.
+Then all the files can be repackaged into the distribution format of choice.
 For instance, if the application depends on boost, we may not know that it also requires many other 3rt-party libraries, such as
 `zlib <https://zlib.net/>`_,